sambitpoddar/ethorb/docs/readme.md

 We welcome contributions from the community to improve and enhance EthOrb.
 Whether it's bug fixes, feature additions, or documentation improvements, your contributions are valuable to us.
 Please read our [Contribution Guidelines](../CONTRIBUTING.md) to learn how you can contribute to EthOrb.

+## Support

+If you encounter any issues or have any questions about EthOrb, please don't hesitate to [open an issue](https://github.com/sambitpoddar/ethorb/issues) on GitHub.
+Our community is here to help you resolve any problems and provide support as needed.

 ## License

 EthOrb is distributed under the Apache License 2.0.
 For details on licensing terms and conditions, please refer to the [License](../LICENSE) file.